 20th May 2011

 I have a lot of great memories of my brother Dave.
 He gave me my first ride in a convertable MG (being a little kid I was more interested in watching the road through the hole in the floor though).
 I'll never forget that car.
 He gave me my first real guitar (a Yamaha 6 string which I still have and play today) and taught me a lot about playing guitar.
 I still remember him teaching me "Stairway to Heaven"- everyone "had" to learn that song.
 I remember as a kid going to amusement parks and riding on huge roller coasters when we would visit California.
 These are just a few things.
 I will really miss my big brother.
-Pete

 Pete Guichard